elevee/BM_code_exercise/README.md

 tree: a plant having a permanently woody main stem or trunk,ordinarily growing to a considerable height, and usuallydeveloping branches at some distance from the ground
 house: a building in which people live; residence for human beings.
-racecar: racing car, is a palindrome nosirawayapapayawarison unknown definition, is a palindrome
+racecar: racing car
+nosirawayapapayawarison unknown definition